1. Digital Health Apps/Software

 • Provide information for medical or diagnostic purposes by examining samples from the human body.

-According to Guidelines for Technical Review of Mobile Medical Device Registration (2017) (“Mobile Medical Device Guidelines”), mobile medical devices refers to equipment and/or software that uses non-invasive mobile computing terminals to achieve one or more medical purposes.
+Under the Rules for Medical Device Classification (2015), the independent software is classified as “active non-contact medical device”.
+The definition of independent software is software designed to achieve one or more medical purposes, that can accomplish its intended purpose without the need for medical device hardware, and that run on a general computing platform.
+According to Guidelines for Technical Review of Mobile Medical Device Registration (2017) (“Mobile Medical Device Guidelines”), mobile medical devices refer to equipment and/or software that uses non-invasive mobile computing terminals to achieve one or more medical purposes.
 According to the Guidelines, mobile medical devices can include handheld (such as tablet computers, portable computers, smart phones, etc.), wearable (such as smart glasses, smart watches, etc.), and hybrid (combination of handheld and wearable) devices.

 To be specific, according to the Mobile Medical Device Guidelines, “mobile computing devices or software that are expected to be used for health management, targeting healthy people and recording statistical health information do not have a medical purpose are not considered as medical devices.”

-(c) See above.
+c.
+See above.
 Only when the app/software is used for one or more medical purposes, liability of medical device will attach to the app/software.

 Yes.
 An exemplary list of laws and regulations is as follows.